Best Beaches in Florida for Families

 438 Miles to Key West + 70 Miles West via Boat or Plane

-Secluded beaches, snorkeling, birding and even camping at this National Park should be on everyone’s Florida beach vacation list.
+Why: Secluded beaches, snorkeling, birding, and even camping at this National Park should be on everyone’s Florida beach vacation list.

-Only via boat or seaplane can you get to this National Park.
+How: Only by boat or seaplane can you get to this National Park.
 Book your ferry reservation out of the Key West Terminal on the Yankee Freedom III for a narrated ride over to one of the world’s most unique eco-attractions.
 Passengers have the option to also join a 40-minute guided tour of the historic Fort Jefferson.
-Your National Park admission is included in the price, as is snorkeling equipment, breakfast and lunch.
+Your National Park admission is included in the price, as is snorkeling equipment, breakfast, and lunch.